EmilyMabie/WeeklyAccomplishments/README.md

 ------------ | -------------
 Month Six | Transitioned to focus on domestic curriculums.
 Month Seven | ...
 Month Eight | Vetted, interviewed, and recommended candidates for additional Instructional Designer roles.
+Revised and edited the template course used for new content creation in the LMS.
+Advised UX/UI/Development departments on Curriculum Admin needs.